Dzeri96/EVCCopyBuddy/README.md

     └── ...
 ```

-The script should not overrite existing files in those subdirectories.
+Just double-click the .bat file or open it trough a shell to see the output.
+The script should not overrite existing files (Bewertungssheet or Anmerkungen) in those subdirectories.

 Still, USE WITH CAUTION, I HAVE LITTLE EXPERIENCE WITH BATCH SCRIPTS!